Weak Convergence of Stochastic Integrals on Skorokhod Space in Skorokhod's J1 and M1 Topologies: An alternative in place of the AVCI condition

 We can now prove Theorems \ref{thm:3.19} and \ref{prop:4.36}.
 We only consider the case in which the pairs of integrands and integrators converge weakly on the product space $(\D_{\R^d}[0,\infty), \, \dM)\times (\D_{\R^d}[0,\infty), \, \dM)$, as in \eqref{eq:conv_together}.
-The statements on convergence together, as in \eqref{eq:concerted_stoch_int_conv}, follow analogously (it will be clear from the proof where and how things should be changed).
+The statements on convergence together on the strong $M_1$ space, as in \eqref{eq:concerted_stoch_int_conv}, follow analogously (it will be clear from the proof where and how things should be changed).